pbulato1/Ski-Penguin/README.md

 1. Play
 - Starts the game.
 2. Help
-- Pressing this option leads to the screen explaining all of the game's rules and controls.
+- Leads to the screen explaining all of the game's rules and controls.
 3. Exit
 - Quits the game.